General · · 16 min read

 Leverage Technology for Streamlined BOM Management and Collaboration

-• Automation: Think about automating routine tasks like data entry and updates.
+• Automation: Think about tasks like data entry and updates.
 This can help reduce manual errors and free up your staff for more strategic activities.
 Automation not only streamlines workflows but also boosts overall productivity.

 • Integration with CAD Tools: Integrating BOM oversight with CAD software is another smart move.
 This ensures that any design changes are automatically reflected in the BOM, maintaining accuracy and consistency.